-The Book of Souls is James Oswald's second electrifying thriller in the Detective Inspector McLean series, perfect for readers of Ian Rankin, Peter James and Stuart McBride
+The Book of Souls is James Oswald's second electrifying thriller in the Detective Inspector McLean series.

 Every year for ten years, a young woman's body was found in Edinburgh at Christmas time: naked, throat slit, body washed clean.

 The final victim, Kirsty Summers, was Detective Constable Tony McLean's fiancée.
 But the Christmas Killer made a mistake.
 In a cellar under a shop, McLean found a torture chamber and put an end to the brutal killing spree.

 Twelve years later, and a fellow prisoner has just murdered the incarcerated Christmas Killer.
 But with the arrival of the festive season comes a body.
 A young woman: naked, washed, her throat cut.

 Was the wrong man behind bars all this time?

 Or is there a more sinister, frightening explanation?

 McLean must revisit the most disturbing case of his life and discover what he missed before the killer strikes again . . .

 Praise for James Oswald:

 'A star of Scotland's burgeoning crime fiction scene' Daily Record